 All reinsurance claims must reach a clean status within fifteen months from the end date of service, or date of eligibility posting, whichever is later.
-Encounters for reinsurance claims that have passed the fifteen month deadline and are being adjusted due to a claim dispute or hearing decision must be submitted within 90 calendar days of the date the claim dispute or hearing decision.
+Encounters for reinsurance claims that have passed the fifteen month deadline and are being adjusted due to a claim dispute or hearing decision must be submitted and pass all encounter and reinsurance edits within 90 calendar days of the date the claim dispute decision or hearing decision whichever is applicable.
 Failure to submit the encounter within this timeframe will result in the loss in any related reinsurance dollars.

-- b) Encounter Processing: AHCCCSA will accept for processing only those encounters that are submitted directly by DES/DDD and that comply with the AHCCCS Encounter Reporting User Manual. - c) Payment of Regular Reinsurance Cases: AHCCCSA will reimburse DES/DDD for costs incurred in excess of the applicable deductible level, subject to coinsurance percentages.
-Amounts in excess of the deductible level shall be paid based upon costs paid by the DES/DDD, minus the coinsurance unless the costs are paid under a subcapitated arrangement.
-In subcapitated arrangements, the Administration shall base reimbursement of reinsurance encounters on the lower of the AHCCCS allowed amount or the reported health plan paid amount, minus the coinsurance and Medicare/TPL payment and applicable quick pay discounts.
+Encounter Processing: AHCCCSA will accept for processing only those encounters that are submitted directly by DES/DDD and that comply with the AHCCCS Encounter Reporting User Manual.

+Payment of Regular Reinsurance Cases: AHCCCSA will reimburse DES/DDD for costs incurred in excess of the applicable deductible level, subject to coinsurance percentages and Medicare/TPL, payment, less any applicable quick pay discounts, slow payment penalties and interest.
+Amounts in excess of the deductible level shall be paid based upon costs paid by the DES/DDD, minus the coinsurance and Medicare/TPL payment unless the costs are paid under a subcapitated arrangement.
+In subcapitated arrangements, the Administration shall base reimbursement of reinsurance encounters on the lower of the AHCCCS allowed amount or the reported health plan paid amount, minus the coinsurance and Medicare/TPL payment and applicable quick pay discounts, slow payment penalties and interest.
 Reimbursement for these reinsurance benefits will be made to DES/DDD each month.